sylumer/obsidian-templater-converters/.github/readme.md

 Navigate to this folder in your preferred file management application.

 From this GitHub repository, you can download individual files, the entire repository as a ZIP file, or sync it locally using your favourite `git` client.
+The template folder contains all of the template files.

 > [!TIP]
 > - [**GitHub Docs:** Downloading Files from GitHub](https://blog.hubspot.com/website/download-from-github)